Coincidence detection probability of $(\gamma, 2e)$ photoemission measurement: Introduction

 \section{Introduction}

-The most challenge in the field of the strongly correlated electrons is to understand the many-body correlations and the relevant experimental phenomena \citep{StewartNFLRMP2001, PALeeRMP2006, FradkinARCMP2010, StewartFeSCRMP2011, ChenXHNAR2014}.
-One core task in this field is to develop the potential techniques for direct detection of the many-body correlations of the strongly correlated electrons.
-Recently, two coincidence techniques, a coincidence angle-resolved photoemission spectroscopy (cARPES) \citep{SuZhang2020} and a coincidence inelastic neutron scattering (cINS) \citep{SucINS2021} have been proposed to detect the two-body correlations of the strongly correlated electrons.
-The cARPES detects the coincidence probability of two photoelectric processes, which can be developed to study the two-body correlations of the target correlated electrons in particle-particle channel.
-The cINS detects the coincidence probability of two spin scattering processes, which can study the two-spin correlations of the target spin systems.
-There are two basic principles in the theory of the two proposed coincidence detection techniques: (1) The intrinsic two-body correlations can be directly detected by two-body coincidence detection, and (2) the coincidence detection probability is determined by the second-order perturbations of the interaction between the target matter and the external probe field.
-These basic principles can be introduced to develop other experimental techniques to study the many-body correlations of the target matter in other channels.
+The most challenge in the field of strongly correlated electrons is to understand the many-body correlations and the relevant experimental phenomena \citep{PALeeRMP2006, StewartNFLRMP2001, FradkinARCMP2010, StewartFeSCRMP2011, ChenXHNAR2014}.
+One core task in this field is to develop the potential techniques for direct detection of the many-body correlations of strongly correlated electrons.
+Recently, some coincidence detection techniques, the coincidence angle-resolved photoemission spectroscopy (cARPES) \citep{SuZhang2020,DevereauxPRB2023,CaoSu2024-2} and the coincidence inelastic neutron scattering (cINS) \citep{SucINS2021,CaoSu2024-2}, have been proposed to detect directly the two-body correlations of strongly correlated electrons.
+In the cARPES measurement, two incident photons emit two photoelectrons, respectively.
+By coincidence detection of two emitted photoelectrons, the cARPES can detect the coincidence probability of two relevant photoelectric processes.
+Thus, the cARPES can be developed to study the two-body correlations of the target correlated electrons in particle-particle channel.
+Similarly, by coincidence detection of two scattered neutrons, the cINS can detect the coincidence probability of two neutron-scattering processes, which can be developed to investigate the two-spin correlations of the target spin system.
+There are two basic principles in the theory of the proposed coincidence detection techniques: (1) The intrinsic two-body correlations can be detected directly by two-body coincidence detection, and (2) the coincidence detection probability is determined by the second-order perturbations of the interaction between the target matter and the external probe field.
+These basic principles can be developed to study the many-body correlations of the target matter in other channels.